 Anticipating Tipping Points: Challenges and Ways Ahead

 The Amazon rainforest could turn to savanna.
 Atlantic ocean currents might collapse.
-Both tipping points would fundamentally reshape our planet.
+Such large-scale tipping points would fundamentally reshape our planet.
 But can scientists spot the warning signs in time?
 And are their methods reliable enough?

 The Amazon rainforest, a hotspot of Earth’s biodiversity, may be at risk of transforming into savanna as human-caused global warming and deforestation drive it toward a critical threshold.
 Meanwhile, scientists worry that the Atlantic Meridional Overturning Circulation (AMOC) could be nearing a dangerous threshold beyond which it could collapse.
 This collapse would disrupt weather patterns in Northern Europe and around the globe.
 Such tipping points would cause changes that would fundamentally alter the planet as we know it.
 But how close are they, and could we detect the warning signs in time?